 As part of its mission, UNICEF responds to global humanitarian crises that include natural disasters, human-caused crises, health-related emergencies and pandemics, and the negative effects of climate change.

-On average, UNICEF responds to more than 200 emergencies that affect an estimated 535 million children every year, informing and shaping these interventions as a global leader for children.
+On average, UNICEF responds to over 200 emergencies that affect about 535 million children every year, informing and shaping these interventions as a global leader for children.

 Natural disasters and the impact of climate change are forcing more children from their homes and exposing them to violence, exploitation, malnutrition and disease.